iwataka/airnote.vim/README.md

   Use `:NoteDelete` command to delete a note.

-+ Search a note by tags with tag-name completion
++ Search one of your notes by tags with tag-name completion

   You can search the specified note by tags
   ```vim